Rescaling Egocentric Vision: Abstract

 \section{Abstract}

-This paper introduces the pipeline to scale the largest dataset in egocentric vision EPIC-KITCHENS.
+This paper introduces the pipeline to extend the largest dataset in egocentric vision, EPIC-KITCHENS.
 The effort culminates in EPIC-KITCHENS-100, a collection of 100~hours, 20M frames, 90K actions in 700 variable-length videos, capturing long-term unscripted activities in 45 environments, using head-mounted cameras.
 Compared to its previous version~\cite{Damen2018EPICKITCHENS}, EPIC-KITCHENS-100 has been annotated using a novel pipeline that allows denser (54\% more actions per minute) and more complete annotations of fine-grained actions (+128\% more action segments).
-This collection also enables evaluating the ``test of time''---\ie whether models trained on data collected in 2018 can generalise to new footage collected under the same hypotheses albeit ``two years on''.
+This collection enables new challenges such as action detection and evaluating the ``test of time'' --- \ie whether models trained on data collected in 2018 can generalise to new footage collected two years later.

 The dataset is aligned with 6 challenges: action recognition (full and weak supervision), action detection, action anticipation, cross-modal retrieval~(from captions), as well as unsupervised domain adaptation for action recognition.
-For each challenge, we define the task, provide baselines and evaluation metrics\footnote{Dataset and leaderboards are available at \url{http://epic-kitchens.github.io/}}.
+For each challenge, we define the task, provide baselines and evaluation metrics\footnote{Dataset and leaderboards are available at \underline{\url{http://epic-kitchens.github.io/}}}.